saulpw/visidata/vdplus/k8s/README.md

 at the DO UI under Networking->Load Balancers to find the new IP address and assign it as an A record to the appropriate domain.

+## Monitoring
+The Grafana UI for the Prometheus monitoring stack can be accessed by forwarding the Grafana web service to your local machine.
+The command is:

+`kubectl port-forward -n monitoring svc/prometheus-operator-grafana 10080:80`

+You can then visit localhost:10080 in your browser and login with the default credentials of 'admin' and 'letmein'.